umut-sahin/mythmallow/README.md

     - level would be set to the same level as if you leveled up by gaining the specified experience in game

 If not set, experience of the player will be set to `0.00`.

+### \-\-balance \<BALANCE>

+Specifies the balance of the player when starting the application in-game.

+If not set, balance of the player will be set to `0.00`.

+### \-\-free-refreshes \<FREE_REFRESHES>

+Specifies the number of free refreshes to give to the player when starting the application in-game.

+If not set, player won't have any free refreshes.

 #### \-\-god-mode